siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 101 What Is Cause.md

 **Claim.** Cause is not directly observed.
 What is directly observed is registered change.

-A configuration changes.
-The change leaves a trace, alters what can happen next, and can be compared with later traces.
-Only after such ordering do we tell a causal story: this came before that; this produced that.
+We register configurations.
+We compare records.
+If the records differ, change has been noticed.

+Because physical registrations do not present contradictions — a given record does not assign multiple incompatible values to the same quantity at the same location — we infer an order in the reconfiguration.
+That persistent order is what later receives causal language: this before that;
+this producing that.

 Cause and consequence are therefore not primitive furniture of the world.
-They are compact descriptions of ordered, registered change.
+They are compact descriptions of ordered, registered reconfiguration.
 Change is primary.
 Cause is the interpretation added afterward.

 ---